scitax/testGo/README.md

 Simple go REST API app with Go and Redis

+<b>Run the app on linux machine</b>
+Use bash comand:
-To run the app in linux machine use bash comand: docker compose up
+docker compose up

-Docker should be installed
+<b>Run tests on linux machine</b>
+Use bash comand:
+docker-compose -f docker-compose-test.yml

 !!!
 The app launh fiber server and preprocessing the same time.
 Api returns error while prepricessing not done.